 Do You Really Need Travel Insurance?

 I was alone in New York, sitting in the waiting room of an urgent care clinic, freaking out at my friend via text.
-I’d innocently tripped while going up a set of stairs at a subway station and somehow ended up slicing my toe open and needing stitches.
+I’d innocently tripped while going up a set of stairs at a subway station and somehow sliced my toe open and needed stitches.

 But I was thankful.
 Thankful for what?
 Thankful I bought travel insurance before I left.
 Something simple like a few stitches can cost hundreds of dollars.
 So instead of worrying about how much it was going to cost or forgo treatment altogether and potentially risk getting an infection, I was able to get it treated promptly and properly.

 My clumsy accident proves you don’t need to be doing extreme activities or travelling to far flung places.
 Expensive things can happen any time, anywhere.

 I know, buying travel insurance isn’t as much fun as a new backpack or a new travel outfit but it’s more important than either of those.
 You may decide to roll the dice but all it can take is a slip on some steps and you could find yourself thousands and thousands in debt.

 Common Excuses Don’t Cut It

 You might think, “I’m healthy, I don’t need travel insurance.”
 True, you may be healthy right at this moment but you can’t predict the future and things can crop up unexpectedly.
 How do you know your appendix won’t kick up a fuss while in a foreign country?
 Or that you won’t have an accident, even if you’re a careful traveller.